tom-prendergast-thf/NDL_Waiting_List_NWL/README.md

 The descriptive portions of this study employ a retrospective cohort design to explore the wait lengths, pathway outcomes, and various health and demographic breakdowns of the elective care waiting list.

-The causal portion uses a difference-in-difference study design to assess the effect of waiting for longer than target periods of time on healthcare use and costs.
+The causal portion uses a difference-in-difference study design to assess the effect of waiting for longer than target periods of time on healthcare use and costs for hip replacements and cardiothoracic surgery.

 ## Project Structure
 ```